greger1012/DoctorSearch/README.md

 ### Adding New Data

+**For Real Doctor Data:**
+1. Update your CSV file (`doctorsdata.CSV` or your own CSV)
+2. Run: `node server/scripts/importDoctorsCSV.js`

+**For Fake/Test Data (testing only):**
-1. Modify the seeding scripts in `server/scripts/seedData.js`
+1. Modify the fake data generation in `server/scripts/seedData.js`
+2. Run: `npm run seed:fake`
+3. ⚠️ Remember: This generates FAKE data and should never be used in production

+**Updating Index Mappings:**
-2. Update the index mappings in `server/scripts/setupIndices.js`
+1. Modify the index mappings in `server/scripts/setupIndices.js`
-3. Re-run the seeding process
+2. Re-run: `node server/scripts/setupIndices.js`

 ### Customizing Search